Trump Administration Proposes to Roll Back

 HOW TO COMMENT

-The proposal notice in the August 24 Federal Register indicates that EPA will accept public comments until 11:59 PM Eastern Time on October 23, 2018.
+EPA will accept public comments until 11:59 PM Eastern Time on October 26, 2018.
 Docket information and a link for submitting comments are available at https://www.regulations.gov/searchResults?rpp=25&po=0&s=EPA-HQ-OAR-2018-0283&fp=true&ns=true.
+Comments can be submitted both NHTSA and EPA; comments to NHTSA should be submitted here.

 If you wish to submit comments by mail, fax, or other means, see the full EPA public comment policy at https://www.epa.gov/dockets/commenting-epa-dockets.
 This web page also provides information about CBI or multimedia submissions, and general guidance on making effective comments.
 Comments on this proposal must be identified by the following Docket ID: EPA-HQ-OAR-2018-0283.